Fort Canning Park – An Overview For Families

 Le Jardin Restaurant

-Be sure to visit for lunch or dinner after exploring Fort Canning Park.
+Be sure to visit for breakfast, lunch, or dinner after exploring the park.

 Fort Canning Park Picnic

-Alternatively, you could come prepared and enjoy a picnic in one of the park’s gardens or on Fort Canning Green, where events such as open-air concerts are sometimes held.
-It is not surprising that Fort Canning Park is considered among the best places to enjoy a family picnic in Singapore.
+Alternatively, you could come prepared and enjoy a picnic in one of Fort Canning Park’s gardens or on Fort Canning Green, where events such as open-air concerts are sometimes held.
+It is not surprising that the site is considered among the best places to enjoy a family picnic in Singapore.

 Image Credit: Langloy via Google reviews

-As you have probably guessed, Fort Canning Park is a perfect place for a wedding photoshoot and for taking pictures with your family, loved ones, fluffy friends, etc. Yes, and it’s a must-visit for all nature and history photography lovers.
-This place is filled with great spots for Fort Canning Park photos, but some of the most sought-after are the Fort Canning Tree Tunnel and Sang Nila Utama Garden (we’ve already mentioned both of them above).
+As you have probably guessed, Fort Canning Park is a perfect place for a wedding photoshoot and for taking pictures with your family, loved ones, fluffy friends, etc. Yes, and it is a must-visit for all nature and history photography lovers.
+This place is filled with great spots for Fort Canning Park photos, but some of the most sought-after locations for your ideal photos are the Fort Canning Tree Tunnel and Sang Nila Utama Garden (we have already mentioned both of them above).

-The Fort Canning Park Tree Tunnel is so popular that it’s signposted from the Battlebox (see above), but essentially, it is close to the UBS building near Dhoby Ghaut MRT Exit A. We have already found out that it’s best to take photos from the base of the staircase looking up, as you get a lovely spiral shape with the photogenic trees at the top of Fort Canning Tree Tunnel.
-Now, let’s move to another photogenic point that we’ve chosen for you.
+The Fort Canning Tree Tunnel is so popular that it is signposted from the Battlebox (see above), but essentially, it is close to the UBS building near Dhoby Ghaut MRT Exit A. We have already found out that it is best to take photos from the base of the staircase looking up, as you get a lovely spiral shape with the photogenic trees at the top of the Fort Canning Park Tree Tunnel.
+Now, let’s move to another photogenic point that we have chosen for you.

 The other top spot is Sang Nila Utama Garden, a re-creation of the 14th-century royal gardens, complete with Javanese split gates and statues of frogs and fish.
 The gardens are so exotic that it would be easy to tell people you were in Bali!